Ahmed bin Abdulaziz Al Saud: Early career

+Deputy interior minister (1975–2012)

+Later, King Khalid appointed him as the deputy minister of interior on 16 December 1975.

+As deputy interior minister (also translated as vice minister), he served under Interior Minister Prince Nayef bin Abdulaziz Al Saud; at the time, Prince Muhammad bin Nayef was assistant interior minister.
+The interior ministry played a key role in Saudi Arabia's state security apparatus (with a total 2003 internal security budget of US$7 billion), with a counterterrorism mandate, especially after the Riyadh compound bombings of May 2003.
+A 2004 report by the Center for Strategic and International Studies noted that although corruption within the kingdom was common, "Prince Nayif and Prince Ahmad are reported to pay massive bonuses to successful security officers, but also have a reputation for honesty and using the massive security budget only for the mission and not to enrich themselves."

 His main function as deputy interior minister was to deal with the different provinces of the Kingdom.
 Ahmed bin Abdulaziz was also operational head of special security force, which reports directly to the interior minister.
-This force was established in 1979 after the poor performance of the SANG at the Grand Mosque Seizure in Makkah.
+This force was established in 1979 after the Saudi Arabian National Guard's poor response to the seizure of the Grand Mosque in Mecca.

-Prince Ahmed was given the task of introducing reforms in the Eastern Province during the early 1980s to improve the province where the kingdom's Shi’ite minority lives.
-In fact, this task was given him in the wake of the riots experienced in the province in 1979 to make observations about the effects of the Iranian Revolution and the Shi’ite dissention on the security of oil industry.
-Prince Ahmad openly declared that the Saudi government had neglected the region and had actively discriminated against its Shi’ite population.
-He also promised massive investments in the development of Al Hasa's economic infrastructure, educational system, and other services.
+In the early 1980s, in the wake of the riots in the Eastern Province in 1979, Prince Ahmed was tasked with introducing reforms to improve the province, where the kingdom's Shi'ite minority lives.
+Prince Ahmad acknowledged that the Saudi government had neglected the region and had discriminated against Shi'ites; he also promised massive investments in the development of Al Hasa's economic infrastructure, educational system, and other services.
 The other task of Prince Ahmed as deputy interior minister was to coordinate the contacts with ulema (the religious leaders).
 He also served as the vice president of the supreme commission for industrial security and chairman of preparatory committee for national security.
 In addition, he was the deputy chairman of civil defense council.
-Saudi journalist Jamal Khashoggi stated that Prince Ahmed was mostly involved in administrative matters instead of security during his tenure as deputy interior minister.

-Prince Ahmed was appointed interior minister on 18 June 2012 after the death of Interior Minister Prince Nayef.
-Abdul Rahman Al Rabiaan succeeded him as deputy interior minister.
-It was reported that Prince Ahmed would not change the major security policies of Saudi Arabia since the country experienced a threat from Al Qaeda in Yemen and an unrest among its Shi'ite Muslim minority.
-His appointment as interior minister was also regarded at the time as a move signalling that he was the most likely candidate to rule Saudi Arabia after King Abdullah and Crown Prince Salman.
-Prince Ahmed was the chairman of the supreme hajj committee during his term as interior minister.
-However, Prince Ahmed's tenure only lasted until 5 November 2012, and he was succeeded by Mohammed bin Nayef, who had been deputy interior minister.
-The official reason for Prince Ahmed's removal was given as his request.
-However, his objection to dividing the security forces into independent units was one of the actual reasons for his dismissal.